pm2-hive/pm2-hive.github.io/docs/features/process-metrics.md

 By plugging process metrics onto your code, you will be able to monitor in-code values, in realtime.

-First make sure you add the library pmx to your code:
+First make sure you added the pmx library to your code:

 ```bash
 $ npm install pmx --save